-Inhale, bring your palms together, and begin by dedicating this practice to all the great yogis and yoginis who are turning in their graves or laughing into their loin-cloths because of the Diet-Pepsi-maxification that Western culture has unleashed all over their sacred path of transcendence.
+Inhale, bring your palms together, and begin by dedicating this practice to all the great yogis and yoginis who are turning in their graves or laughing into their loin-cloths because of the Diet-Pepsi-Maxification that Western culture has unleashed all over their sacred path of transcendence.

 Take a moment to honor the great Patanjali who an entirely new wave of young mat-slingers often confuse with a sweet dessert that follows your dhal and rice course.
 Give reverence to the Rig Veda that is absolutely not the great-grandfather of the Lord Vader.
 Exhale and release any judgment around the effectiveness of hip-hop yoga, wine and

-Sun salutation, raise your arms to the sky, and primal scream for every time that a teenybopper’s cellphone with a Taylor Swift ring tone has started playing “Shake It Off ” during your Corpse Pose, causing your subtle body to crash into your physical like the meteor that ended the dinosaurs.
+Sun salutation, raise your arms to the sky, and primal scream for every time a teenybopper’s cellphone with a Taylor Swift ring tone has started playing “Shake It Off ” during your Corpse Pose, causing your subtle body to crash into your physical like the meteor that ended the dinosaurs.

 Tenderly acknowledge that most people you know are just doing what they can to keep their hair from catching fire in the perfect storm of their personal and professional lives while not consuming too much alcohol, coffee, cheese, and chocolate over the course of a single day even though it’s the quickest way to Samadhi at a fraction of the price.

 Exhale love for all the climate-change deniers, corporate henchmen, lobbyists, and Big Pharma hit-men who are just macro expressions of that irritating newbie who spends the entire class grunting and splashing you with his man boob sweat.
 As each droplet hits you like acid rain on Mother Nature’s brow, inhale and delight as if being anointed by the savory tears of Lord Krishna himself.

-Warrior 1, reflect without judgment on the predominantly white privilege of Western yoga and how it is often accused of being divorced from the most pressing humanitarian issues of our time.
-Warrior 2, extend your arms while considering yoga’s place in the Black Lives Matter movement, immigration, environmentalism, as well as the groundbreaking pioneers who are changing it by taking addiction, education, healthcare, prison reform, and a dozen other important issues to the mat.
+Warrior One, reflect without judgment on the predominantly white privilege of Western yoga and how it is often accused of being divorced from the most pressing humanitarian issues of our time.
+Warrior Two, extend your arms while considering yoga’s place in the Black Lives Matter movement, immigration, environmentalism, as well as the groundbreaking pioneers who are changing it by taking addiction, education, healthcare, prison reform, and a dozen other important issues to the mat.
 If you’re not already doing so, imagine a future in which you serve the greater good by sticking your neck out in more than just a Fish Pose.

-And exhale into Corpse Pose.
+Exhale into Corpse Pose.
 Surrender, give up, and die to it all.
 Die to the people who still claim that yoga is simply “expensive stretching” and to those who still believe that everyone “is constantly farting.”
 Die to the scandals about teachers sleeping with their students and to the overwhelming surge in trainings that have over-saturated the market.
 Die to the need to make sense of a spiritual path that has exploded like a $24 billion money shot into the very face of American culture without balking, or judging it as anything other than evidence that something, ironically, is working.

 Above all, bring appreciation to the part of you that serves this very significant movement, and make an intention for the next chapter of its life—young adulthood.
-Then bring your hands to your heart and release yourself into the heartbreaking preciousness of this moment, knowing that you are not alone, that you are loved beyond measure, and that when the world gets too much to bear, you can always just press play, and just shake it off …
+Then bring your hands to your heart and release yourself into the heartbreaking preciousness of the moment, knowing that you are not alone, that you are loved beyond measure, and that when the world gets too much to bear, you can always just press play, and shake it off …